-She smiled back, but he could tell she wasn't really paying attention, her eyes unfocused.
+She smiled back, her eyes unfocused.
 Or were they extra focused?

 "What's on your mind?
 Everything okay?" he asked.

 "Would you be disappointed if I said it wasn't you?" she responded, getting a wry look from the boy.
+She sighed softly, shaking her head.
 "Sorry, it's just a bit weird, thinking about how this year played out.
 I never expected anything like this, you know?"

 "No, of course not," she said quickly, shaking her head to emphasize the point.
-Her hair danced around behind her in the flickering light from the castle.
 "I just..."
 She gave Harry a hard look before finally taking a seat next to him.
 "Sometimes I feel like I don't know myself anymore.
-Everything used to be so straightforward.
-Now it's starting to be like a tangle of string and I'm afraid that I'll end up with an impossible knot I can't fix, if that made any sense to you."
+Everything used to be so straightforward and now… I'm sorry I'm not making much sense."
+Tracey stared dejectedly at her feet, watching them flicker in and out of view as the fireworks continued their crazed dance in the sky above.

-"Well then whatever it is, cheer up," said Harry, sliding over and giving her a nudge.
-"We're watching fireworks with minds of their own.
+"Hey, cheer up," said Harry after a few seconds of silence, sliding over and giving her a nudge.
+"We're watching fireworks with minds of their own, safe at Hogwarts.
 Besides," he continued, leaning back to make himself more comfortable, "take that away and we are stargazing a bit, aren't we?"